xmba15/CarND-Advanced-Lane-Lines/README.md

 #### 2. Perspective Transformation

-The code for my perspective transform includes a function called `warper()`, which appears in from line 28 to line 54 the script `lane_line_detector.py` (output_images/examples/example.py)
+The code for my perspective transform from line 28 to line 54 the script `lane_line_detector.py` (output_images/examples/example.py)

 I chose the hardcode the source and destination points in the following manner: